 You’re going to need a way to have some electricity when there’s no way for you get any.
 Besides having solar panels in place, you should also have a generator.
-Not only are these good to have for when a pandemic hits, but they also come in handy during any time the power goes out.
+Not only are these good to have for when a disaster hits, but they also come in handy during any time the power goes out.

 The size of the generator you purchase is going to depend on a few different factors.
 When you need power, you have to figure out what you need the power for – because different appliances use different amounts of wattage.